m-labs/artiq/doc/manual/extending_rtio.rst

     }

 .. warning::
-    Channel numbers are assigned sequentially in each time ``rtio_channels.append()`` is called.
-Since we assigned the channel for our linked LEDs in the same location as the old user LEDs, we can trust that the correct channel number will be that previously used for the first LED -- check the unedited device database first to make certain.
+    Channel numbers are assigned sequentially each time ``rtio_channels.append()`` is called.
+Since we assigned the channel for our linked LEDs in the same location as the old user LEDs, the correct channel number is likely simply the one previously used in your device database for the first LED.
+In any other case, however, the ``print()`` statement we added to the target file should tell us the exact canonical channel.
+Search through the console logs produced when generating the gateware to find the line starting with ``Linked LEDs at:``.

     Depending on how your device database was written, note that the channel numbers for other peripherals, if they are present, *will have changed*, and :meth:`~artiq.frontend.artiq_ddb_template` will not generate their numbers correctly unless it is edited to match the new assignments of the user LEDs.
 For a longer-term gateware change, especially the addition of a new EEM card, ``artiq/frontend/artiq_ddb_template.py`` and ``artiq/coredevice/coredevice_generic.schema`` should be edited accordingly, so that system descriptions and device databases can continue to be parsed and generated correctly.